confluentinc/ksql/docs-md/developer-guide/serialization.md

 The format is case-insensitive when matching a SQL field name with an Avro record's field name.
 The first case-insensitive match is used.

+### Protobuf

+Protobuf handles `null` values differently than AVRO and JSON.
+Protobuf doesn't have the concept of a `null` value, so the conversion between PROTOBUF and Java ({{ site.kconnectlong }}) objects is undefined.
+Usually, Protobuf resolves a "missing field" to the default value of its type.

+- **String:** the default value is the empty string.
+- **Byte:** the default value is empty bytes.
+- **Bool:** the default value is `false`.
+- **Numeric type:** the default value is zero.
+- **Enum:** the default value is the first defined enum value, which must be zero.
+- **Message field:** the field is not set.
+Its exact value is language-dependent.
+  See the generated code guide for details.

 ### KAFKA

 The `KAFKA` format supports`INT`, `BIGINT`, `DOUBLE` and `STRING`